 The Bodhisatta was once a god in heaven.
 He went down to earth to see a festival, and people loved the smell of his kakkaru flower wreath.
 He said only people possessing exceptional virtue could wear them, and the king’s chaplain lied and said that he could.
 But wearing the flowers caused him severe pain, so he confessed his lie.

 The Bodhisatta was once a king.
 A garuda who he played dice with ran off with the chief queen to his remote island home.
 The Bodhisatta sent a minstrel to find her, and when he did, she had sex with him, so the garuda sent her back to the palace.

 The Bodhisatta was once a parrot.
 He was the king’s favorite pet and got the best food and most attention.
 Later, the king got a monkey, and then it was treated the best.
 But the monkey scared the children and was sent away, restoring the Bodhisatta’s honor.

 The Bodhisatta was once a king’s chaplain.
 He wanted to know if the king gave him more honor than anyone else because of his virtue or his lineage, so he stole some coins.
 The king sentenced him to death, and from this the Bodhisatta knew he was judged on virtue.
-He was forgiven and left to live as an ascetic.
+He was forgiven and went to live as an ascetic.
 While traveling to the forest he saw a hawk being attacked for the food it held, a woman stood up by her lover, and an ascetic meditating, and these all showed that having attachments causes unhappiness.